-Uh oh: Silicon Valley is building a Chinese-style social credit system
+Uh-oh: Silicon Valley is building a Chinese-style social credit system

 It can also award points for charitable donations or even taking one’s own parents to the doctor.

-Punishments can be harsh, including bans on leaving the country, using public transportation, checking into hotels, hiring for high-visibility jobs or acceptance of children to private schools.
+Punishments can be harsh, including bans on leaving the country, using public transportation, checking into hotels, hiring for high-visibility jobs, or acceptance of children to private schools.
 It can also result in slower internet connections and social stigmatization in the form of registration on a public blacklist.

 China’s social credit system has been characterized in one pithy tweet as “authoritarianism, gamified.”